 On December 1, 2018, the Sponsor agreed to loan the Company an aggregate of up to \$250,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Note").
-This loan is non-interest bearing and payable on the earlier of June 30, 2019 or the completion of the Initial Public Offering.
+This loan was non-interest bearing and payable on the earlier of June 30, 2019 or the completion of the Initial Public Offering.
 The Company borrowed \$250,000 under the Note, and fully repaid on May 6, 2019.

-In addition to the outstanding Note, as of March 31, 2019, the Company borrowed approximately \$1,000 from a related party to cover for general and administrative expenses.
-To date, the Company has not repaid this amount.
+In addition to the Note, the Company borrowed approximately \$2,000 from a related party for general and administrative expenses.
+The Company repaid this amount on May 7, 2019.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
-The Working Capital Loans may be convertible into warrants at a price of \$1.00 per warrant.
+The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1.5 million of such Working Capital Loans may be convertible into warrants at a price of \$1.00 per warrant.
 The warrants would be identical to the Private Placement Warrants.
 To date, the Company had no borrowings under the Working Capital Loans.